jamesmontemagno/monkey-cache/README.md

 }
 ```

 Another goal of MonkeyCache is to offer a fast and native experience when storing and retrieving data from the Barrel.
 MonkeyCache uses a SQLite database to store all data across all platforms.
 This is super fast and is supported natively on each platform.
-In addition to the SQLite implementation is an implementation based on [LiteDB](http://www.litedb.org/) for data storage.
+In addition to the SQLite implementation, there is an implementation based on [LiteDB](http://www.litedb.org/) for data storage.
 Each have their own NuGet package, but have the same API, namespaces, and class names.
-This means that they can not be installed at the same time, but one or the other.
+This means that they cannot be installed at the same time, but one or the other.

 Regardless of implementation, Cache will always be stored in the default platform specific location: